top of page

 Researcher & Writer

 I am curious.
 That's what drives the research and the writing.
+At the intersection of Instructional Design, the educator, researcher, and writer come together.

 Research Areas of Interest